 Brining is the process of submerging a cut of meat in a brine solution, which is simply salt dissolved in water.
 The meat absorbs extra liquid and salt, resulting in a juicier and more flavorful final dish.
 This technique is particularly great for lean cuts of meat that tend to dry out during cooking!

-The basic ratio of salt to water for a brine is 4 Tablespoons of salt per quart (4 cups) of water.
+Basic brine ratio: The basic ratio of salt to water for a brine is 4 tablespoons of salt per 1 quart (4 cups) of water.

 One quick note: brining is really more of a technique for dry heat preparations like roasting and grilling.
 The flavor and texture difference isn't as great when braising and poaching in liquid.